maysara-elshewehy/io/docs/Bytes/api/instant.md

     - `comptime _it` : `Types.cbytes`

-        > The input to copy.
+        > Input to be instantiated.

 <div align="center">